camunda-community-hub/zeebe-redis-exporter/README.md

 * `zeebe.redis.exporter.failed.flush` - Number of failed flush operations

 Metrics are recorded each batch cycle and are related to the sum of all events exported during such a single cycle.

+* For a sample Grafana dashboard see [zeebe-redis.json](docs/zeebe-redis.json)
+* For more about Zeebe metrics go to [Camunda 8 Docs | Operational guides > Monitoring > Metrics](https://docs.camunda.io/docs/self-managed/operational-guides/monitoring/metrics/)

 ## Build it from Source